 If you are providing a driver for a webcam or a digital camcorder, consider using the system-supplied universal serial bus (USB) Video Class driver, Usbvideo.sys.
 The USB Video Class (UVC) driver is a Microsoft-provided AVStream minidriver that provides driver support for USB Video Class devices.
 When your device uses UVC, you do not need to supply your own driver.
 Instead, the device works automatically with the system-supplied driver.

-In the USB Video Class model, vendors do not write drivers; instead, vendors implement video streaming hardware according to the guidelines in the Universal Serial Bus Device Class Definition for Video Devices Specification.
+In the USB Video Class model, vendors do not write drivers; instead, vendors implement video streaming hardware according to the guidelines in the Universal Serial Bus Device Class Definition for Video Devices Specification document located on the USB Implementers Forum website.
 The UVC driver queries the hardware directly to obtain its capabilities and then drives the device, with no proprietary driver required.

 You can optionally extend UVC driver functionality to add vendor-specific processing.